NCAA Football 06

 NCAA Football 06 is a collegiate American football video game which was released on July 12, 2005.
 It is the successor to NCAA Football 2005 in the NCAA Football series.
 The product features former Michigan Wolverines standout and Heisman Trophy winner Desmond Howard on the cover.
 He is the only cover athlete not to have played the year before their respective game; Howard last played at Michigan in 1991.
-It is the only game in the series as of 2013 to have a music soundtrack, as the other games play school fight songs and general band pieces, and the last game in the series to feature Division I FCS teams on all platforms.
+It is the only game in the series to feature Division I FCS teams on all platforms as of 2026.
 NCAA Football 06 was the first game in the NCAA Football series to shorten the year to the last 2 digits.

 Gameplay

 NCAA Football 06 features a new game mode, "Race for the Heisman".
 In "Race for the Heisman", you begin as a high school standout hoping to sign with a major college program.
 After choosing your position and your position-specific drill, you are offered three scholarships, or you can walk on to a school of your choice.
 The prestige of the offering schools depends on how you performed in your drill.

 Another new feature in NCAA Football 06 is the Impact Player.
 Each team has three impact players, usually the three highest-rated players on the roster, but there is always at least one impact player on offense and on defense.
 (In Dynasty mode some teams only have two Impact Players in later years, but a third is named later in the season.
 Impact players will also change based on performance or lack thereof.)
 Some teams' kickers or punters are impact players, too.
 Offensive linemen are never impact players in the game.
 Impact players are called upon to make big plays when "in the zone" (indicated by their white impact icon underneath them pulsating).
 If they execute a big play, action pauses and the camera zooms in on the tackle, juke move, etc.

 Retained from the previous version are the Top 25 toughest places to play (the University of Florida's Ben Hill Griffin Stadium, or "The Swamp", remains #1 in 06), a still-revamped Dynasty Mode (with a new In-Season Recruiting feature), all-time and historic teams, Create-a-School, and much more.